nixnoughtnothing/SwiftCache/README.md

 # Usage

 ### Set(Key, imageUrlString)
-Adds the specified item to the cache with the specified key.
+Adds the specified item to the cache with the specified key and imageUrlString
 ```swift
 cache.set("foo", urlString: "https://foo/foo.png")
 ```